Consortium for Radiologic Imaging Studies of Polycystic Kidney Disease (CRISP)

 The study showed that MR measures of renal and cyst volume are reliable and accurate in patients with ADPKD.
 Kidney enlargement resulting from the expansion of cysts in patients with ADPKD was found to be continuous, quantifiable, and associated with the decline of renal function.

-The current data package contains data through 2012.
+The current data package contains data through the CRISP 3 cycle.

 The primary goal of the CRISP study group was to make prospective, longitudinal measurements of cyst and kidney growth in a large cohort of patients with ADPKD.